semrush/intergalactic/website/docs/style/icon/icon.md

 ![](static/name-color.png)

-4. Each icon should be tagged in their master component description, with a list of tags, matching [this JSON](https://github.com/semrush/intergalactic/blob/master/website/docs/style/icon/components/icons-list.js) (to make it possible to search for an icon on the design system website).
+4. Each icon should be tagged in their primary component description, with a list of tags, matching [this JSON](https://github.com/semrush/intergalactic/blob/master/website/docs/style/icon/components/icons-list.js) (to make it possible to search for an icon on the design system website).

 ![](static/icon-tags.png)